-By the end of Chapter 3, the wall had been completed.
-According to the narrative, God led Nehemiah to work on the walls, no less than he had led Ezra to work on the temple.
+Nehemiah, having been put in charge of Jerusalem, had been commanded by God to rebuild its wall.
+To Nehemiah and his people, the protection afforded by Jerusalem’s wall demonstrated God’s blessing upon His people.
+According to the narrative, God had led Nehemiah to work on the wall, no less than he had led Ezra to work on the temple.
 We learn from this that both the sacred and the secular were necessary to fulfill God’s plan to restore the nation of Israel.
 If the walls were unfinished, the temple would have never been finished.
 Both were necessary.

 “The stranger who resides with you shall be to you as the citizen among you; you shall love the alien as yourself, for you were aliens in the land of Egypt: I am the LORD your God“.